A maxillary location of extra-nodal Rosai Dorfman disease: a case report

 The authors declare no competing interest.

-Yassine Bennaoui: clinical investigator: study concept, data analysis, writing.
-Mohamed Salah Koussay Hattab, Fadoua Fettal: review and editing Zakaria Aziz, Hanane Rai, Nadia Mansouri Hattab: interpretation of data, and critical revision final approval ,scientific advisors.
+Yassine Bennaoui, clinical investigator: study concept, data analysis, writing.
+Mohamed Salah Koussay Hattab, Fadoua Fettal: review and editing Zakaria Aziz, Hanane Rai, Nadia Mansouri Hattab: interpretation of data, critical revision, and final approval, scientific advisors.
 All the authors have read and agreed to the final manuscript.

 Figure 1: left maxillary swelling in Rosai-Dorfman case